-Voters with mobility issues or difficulty waiting in line may vote from the curb of their polling place.
+Voters with health issues, mobility issues, a disability, or difficulty waiting in line may vote from the curb of their polling place.
 Send someone in to the polling place to notify the poll workers that you are a curbside voter.
-If you do not have someone to send in to the polling place, contact the Clerk’s Office at email@example.com or 608-266-4601 to make arrangements to vote curbside.
+If you do not have someone to send in to the polling place, contact the Clerk’s Office at firstname.lastname@example.org or 608-266-4601 to make arrangements to vote curbside.
 The poll workers will check you into the poll book and announce that you will be receiving your ballot at the curb.
 Two poll workers will bring you a ballot, marking pen, and secrecy sleeve.
 Once you have marked your ballot, the two poll workers will feed your ballot into the tabulator inside the polling place, and your vote will be counted.

 Voters unable to sign the poll book due to a disability are exempt from this requirement to sign or make their mark on the poll book.

 Voters unable to state their name and address at the poll book may designate someone else to state their name and address.